Raspberry PI IoT Network Monitor

 sudo chmod 644 /usr/lib/systemd/system/maltrail-sensor.service

-sudo chmod 644 /usr/lib/systemd/system/prometheus.servicerun dietpi-services utility to add Maltrail server and sensor and Prometeous:
+sudo chmod 644 /usr/lib/systemd/system/prometheus.servicerun dietpi-services utility to add Maltrail server & sensor and Prometheous:

-// Use "Add Missing Service" option, pretty simple //
+// Use "Add Missing Service" option, pretty simple ...
+BUT... once committed, you will need to control/tweak services via dietpi-services!! //

 Re-Boot-A-Roo to check things out ....